Spotlight: Volunteer Kevin Naiker

 But I was an avid athlete in high school, and excelled at cross country and track.
 My coach started to take an interest in me.
 He helped me fill out college applications and apply for scholarships.

-I became the first in my family to both graduate high school and go to college.
+After filling out that college application, I became the first in my family to both graduate high school and go to college.

 At the University of Cape Town, I quickly immersed myself in anti-apartheid activism and majored in Geology and Psychology.
 While doing my honors, I realized I wasn’t going to get anywhere in South Africa, so I got a Fulbright scholarship to come to the US for my Masters in Counseling Psychology at the University of Maryland.
 I selected psychology because that’s what the Apartheid leaders used as a tool of oppression.
 I wanted to learn more how to use it as a tool for empowerment.

 Suddenly I had a scholarship to get my doctorate at Howard University.
 While there, I visited Gayana, South America, with a friend who was studying at Oxford.
 When I returned, my scholarship had expired.
 An advisor there pointed me to a part-time position as a counselor at the University of the District of Columbia.
 That was my first role in college access – and I ended up in the field for 14 years!

 In 2004, a colleague of mine was a volunteer for College Summit.
 They sent me info on workshops, but I didn’t pay much attention to it.
 They followed-up again and asked if I’d attend a volunteer orientation at a local DC restaurant.
 “Free food!”
 I thought.
 They got me – I went off to the University of Chicago to serve as a College Coach.

 Someone once told me “You give but little when you give up your possessions.
 It is when you give up yourself that you truly give.”
 The latter part of that makes me think of my time with College Summit.